4 free & easy ways to promote your dog-friendly property with social media

-It’s expected that by the end of 2019, our global spending on our pets is expected to surpass £66 billion, and so it’s no surprise that the supply and demand for pet-friendly accommodation has sky-rocketed over the past few years, becoming less of a niche and more of a standard across B&Bs, holiday homes and hotels alike.
+In 2020 it's expected that over 50% of travellers plan to travel this year with their four-legged companions.
+With that said, it’s no surprise that the supply and demand for pet-friendly accommodation has sky-rocketed over the last few years, becoming less of a niche and more of a standard across B&Bs, holiday homes and hotels alike.
 If you’re still weighing up the pros and cons of offering a pet-friendly staycation to your guests, then take a look at one of our other blogs, how pet friendly became the perfect formula.

 1. Shout on your socials

-From Facebook, to Twitter, to Instagram, knowing where and what to post can be a huge factor when it comes to ensuring bookings.
+From Facebook, to Twitter, to Instagram, knowing where and what to post can be hugely important for securing those bookings with your target market.
 Generally, social media is used as a tool for creating and shaping that very first impression of your accommodation for your prospective guests, and it’s also an effective way of keeping past customers up-to-date with business updates, offers and last-minute availability.
 But where to start?

 Aside from the likes of TripAdvisor, Facebook tends to be up there as a guest’s first port of call when seeking out reviews, local events and getting in touch with the business itself.
 However, more than ever before, businesses are finding their posts are getting lost in Facebook’s ever-changing algorithm, instead prioritising posts and shares from close family and friends rather than businesses.